Lynne Truss

 Lynne Truss (born 31 May 1955) is an English author, journalist, novelist, and radio broadcaster and dramatist.
-She is arguably best known for her championing of correctness and aesthetics in the English language, which is the subject of her popular and widely discussed 2003 book, Eats, Shoots & Leaves: The Zero Tolerance Approach to Punctuation.
+She champions correctness and aesthetics in the English language, which is the subject of her 2003 book, Eats, Shoots & Leaves: The Zero Tolerance Approach to Punctuation.
 The book was inspired by a BBC Radio 4 show about punctuation, Cutting a Dash, which she presented.

 Besides her promotion of linguistic prescription and commentary on English grammar, Truss has written many radio plays, both comedic and dramatic.
-She has also written grammar guides for children and novels.
+She has also written grammar guides for children, and novels including crime fiction.
+She was inducted into the Detection Club in 2021.

 Early life

 Truss was born on 31 May 1955 in Kingston upon Thames.
-She was educated at the Tiffin Girls' School; and University College London, where she was awarded a first-class degree in English Language and Literature.
+She was educated at the Tiffin Girls' School and University College London, where she was awarded a first-class degree in English Language and Literature.

 Career

 Truss began her media career as a literary editor.
 She then spent six years as a television critic for The Times, before moving into sports journalism for the same newspaper.
-She spent four years in the latter field, and in 2009 wrote a book about her experiences with it, Get Her Off the Pitch: How Sport Took Over My Life.
+She spent four years in the latter field and in 2009 wrote a book about her experiences with it, Get Her Off the Pitch: How Sport Took Over My Life.

+In 2004 Truss was elected a Fellow of the Royal Society of Literature.